Skip to main content

 Reflections

 SOM was the first time I designed a product where the category itself was being invented.
-There were no competitor dashboards to benchmark against, no established patterns for visualizing LLM brand perception, and no user mental models to anchor to.
+No competitor dashboards to benchmark against, no established patterns for visualizing LLM brand perception, no user mental models to anchor to.
 Every design decision required first-principles thinking grounded in research.

-What I took away from this project is that the research methodology matters even more in novel product spaces.
-When there is no precedent, you cannot rely on convention -- you have to build evidence for every design choice.
-The 4-part testing methodology I developed (sentiment, task completion, A/B testing, structured feedback) produced the kind of quantified, actionable insights that converted subjective debates about chart types into clear design decisions.
-That methodology is now part of my standard toolkit.
+Research methodology matters even more in novel product spaces.
+Without precedent, you have to build evidence for every design choice.
+The 4-part testing methodology I developed (sentiment, task completion, A/B testing, structured feedback) produced quantified, actionable insights that converted subjective debates about chart types into clear design decisions.
+I still use it.

-I also learned the value of framing a product within an existing ecosystem rather than positioning it as a standalone disruption.
+The other thing that shaped SOM was framing it within an existing ecosystem rather than positioning it as a standalone disruption.
 The discovery insight -- that stakeholders wanted a diagnostic complement, not a replacement for their existing tools -- saved the product from a positioning mistake that would have created adoption resistance.
-Research does not just improve interfaces; it shapes product strategy.

 Core patterns this project demonstrates